THEWhiteArrow/itslearning-auto-logger/README.md

 2. Put the `config.toml`` file in the root of the project.
 3. Name it `config.toml``.
 4. Fill in the required information.
-   A. The ` username`` is the username you use to log into itslearning.
+5. The `username` is the username you use to log into itslearning.
-B. The  `password`` is the password you use to log into itslearning.
+6. The `password` is the password you use to log into itslearning.

 ## Contribution